Admission

 Transfer Credit

 After a prospective transfer student has been admitted, the Office of Admissions issues a transfer credit evaluation listing those courses acceptable for transfer by University of Colorado Boulder standards.
 A copy of this evaluation is made a part of the student's college record.
 The student's major department/program will then indicate which of those courses are acceptable in meeting engineering degree requirements.
 It is the responsibility of the transfer student to request final validation of the transfer credit hours by the major department/program and confirm that this validation is noted in the student's record.
+Note: if a student changes major, the new major department/program will reassess how the transfer credit applies toward the new degree program.

 If at any time a student wishes to have a course not previously accepted reconsidered for transfer, the student should consult with the faculty transfer credit evaluator in their major department/program to determine if petitioning for credit is in order.